Marriage Counselling:

 Infidelity: The person is involved in an extra-marital affair and is the common cause of break up.
 Adultery refers to violating the relationship norm by interacting with 3rd person outside of the relationship.

 Suicidal: Makes threats to commit suicide if you don’t obey or disagree.
-A person must be suffering from mental health issues and may have a history of depression, substance abuse and other illnesses.
+A person must be suffering from mental health issues and may have a history of depression, substance abuse, and other illnesses.

 Sexual Abuse: Forces you to indulge in indecent sexual behaviour and puts you down when you refuse.
-They may manipulate, influence or control you to have sex.
+They may manipulate, influence, or control you to have sex.

 Financial Abuse: They control your access to money and scrutinize your spending.
 They hide funds from you and have racked up credit card debts in your name.